MariaHusak/Husak.University.Google-Calendar/README.md

 Monitoring: Prometheus, Grafana

+### Feedback
+We value your feedback and strive to continuously improve Google Calendar.
+If you have any suggestions, feature requests, or bug reports, please don't hesitate to reach out to us.
+Your input helps us make Google Calendar better for everyone.

+#### How to Provide Feedback
+There are several ways you can provide feedback:

+##### 1. GitHub Issues:
+Submit an issue on GitHub with a clear description of your feedback.
+Whether it's a bug you encountered, a feature you'd like to see, or a suggestion for improvement, we appreciate hearing from you.

+##### 2. Feature Requests:
+If there's a feature you'd like to see added to Google Calendar, please let us know!
+Describe the feature in detail and explain how it would benefit you and other users.

+##### 3. Bug Reports:
+Encountered a bug while using Google Calendar?
+Please report it so we can investigate and fix it promptly.
+Be sure to include steps to reproduce the bug and any error messages you encountered.

+##### 4. General Suggestions:
+Have a general suggestion for improving Google Calendar?
+We're all ears!
+Whether it's usability improvements, design enhancements, or performance optimizations, your ideas are valuable to us.

+#### What to Expect
+##### -Timely Response:
+We aim to respond to feedback and bug reports as quickly as possible.
+Please be patient as we investigate and address your concerns.

+##### -Transparency:
+We'll keep you informed about the status of your feedback.
+Once a bug is fixed or a feature is implemented, we'll update you on the progress.

+##### -Community Engagement:
+Your feedback helps shape the future of Google Calendar.
+We encourage community members to engage in discussions, share their thoughts, and collaborate on making Google Calendar even better.

+#### Thank You!
+Thank you for taking the time to provide feedback on Google Calendar.
+Your input is invaluable to us and helps us create a more robust and user-friendly application for everyone.

 ## Project Task Decomposition
 ### Week 1:
 - Implement feature: User authentication with Google Account (OAuth 2.0) ✔️